Zgaret/uberTaxi/README.md

 # uber
-This is my second page.
+This is my second project.
 In this project i using:
 - HTML5
 - CSS
 - SCSS
 - BEM
 - Bootstrap
+- responsive layout